Skip to main content

 Your baby is doing this for the first time.
 They surface into lighter sleep every 45 to 60 minutes, and when they do, they notice things.
 Where are the arms that were holding me?
 Why isn't the room moving like when I was being rocked?
 This isn't the same as when I fell asleep.

-What You Don't Need to Do
+##What You Don't Need to Do

 This is the part where I'm going to be direct with you, because this is exactly the moment when the pressure to sleep train is at its loudest.

 You do not need to teach your baby to "self-soothe."
 The ability to regulate emotions and settle independently develops over time as your baby's nervous system matures.
 It's not a skill you can train into a 4-month-old.
+Infants need an adult brain to regulate with and may need moments of comfort in order to find sleep again.
+That isn’t a bad habit.

 You do not need to stop responding to your baby.
 Research on attachment and responsive caregiving consistently shows that babies who receive consistent, sensitive responses from their caregivers develop stronger emotional regulation over time, not weaker.